 All incoming students—from aspiring professional bassoonists to architects to industrial designers—must first meet the university's qualifications.
 The Office of Undergraduate Admissions has tips on high school preparation.
 Contact a departmental advisor for more information on how you can increase your chances of being accepted.

 Illinois Abroad and Global Exchange is your best resource for getting to Nicaragua or Nigeria.
 Several departments within the College of Fine and Applied Arts have established programs around the world.
 Dance has connections with universities in Taiwan, England, and Israel.
 Architecture has a one-year residency program at the Technical University of Catalunya in Barcelona.
-Urban and Regional Planning is part of the Network for European and U.S. Regional and Urban Studies.
+Urban and Regional Planning is part of NEURUS, which maintains connections between seven universities.
 Contact a departmental advisor or browse the options online to find out where you can live and study across the world.

 Classes, studio work, rehearsals, practice, and performances will keep you busy and fulfilled, but you should take advantage of our athletics programs and recreational sports teams, performing groups open to all students, cultural houses and centers like Japan House, fraternities and sororities, and more than 1,600 registered student organizations.